IrisShaders/Iris/README.md

 ## How can I use this?

-Iris is alpha quality software and is highly incomplete.
-If you are not a developer or familiar with compiling and running Minecraft mods from source, OptiFine is likely the better choice in the immediate moment.

-That being said... **If you want to test out compiled alpha builds of the mod, please consider becoming a [Patron](https://www.patreon.com/coderbot), which will give you access to compiled downloads**.
-Alternatively, developers who know what they are doing can compile the mod themselves.

-**No support will be provided for users who cannot figure out how to properly compile the mod themselves.**
+Check our [official website](https://irisshaders.github.io/) for instructions and other options.
+You can also build from the source code here if you'd like.

 ## What is Iris, anyways?

 Iris is an experiment in loading shaderpacks on Fabric.
 After making minimal progress trying to hack karyonix's ShadersMod codebase on to newer versions, I finally asked: *How hard is it to load a basic shaderpack on Fabric from scratch?* As it turns out, nowhere near as hard as I expected!
 Thus, Iris was born.

 Iris is completely free and open source, and you are free to read, distribute, and modify the code as long as you abide by the (fairly reasonable) terms of the [GNU LGPLv3 license](https://github.com/IrisShaders/Iris/blob/master/LICENSE).
 This should be a quite nice change of pace from the closed-source nature of OptiFine.
-That being said, I will ask that you talk to me before publicly posting compiled builds of the mod currently.
-This is out of necessity - Iris just is not yet complete enough to become widely used right now, and I don't have a support team capable of handling all potential user support requests.

 For the most part, I am creating Iris in order to have fun and get more experience in rendering.
 However, I am also frustrated by the constant incompatibilities and issues that players have reported when using OptiFine, and I also know that I am far from the only person with this experience.
 By developing a compatible and open source shaders mod, I hope to work towards a community where players and developers no longer have to worry about OptiFine incompatibilities.